-Learn everything about Chateau L’Evangile Pomerol with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau L’Evangile Pomerol with wine tasting notes and wine-with-food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau L’Evangile History, Overview

 Chateau L’Evangile is one of the oldest properties in Pomerol.
 In fact, Chateau L’Evangile has a long history dating all the way back to 1687 when the property and original chateau were created under the name of Domaine de Fazilleau and later Le Domaine de L’Evangile ou de Fazilleau.
+In 1741 the vineyard was known for producing high-quality wine when it was purchased by the Leglise family who resided in Libourne.

-By 1900, Chateau L’Evangile was widely considered the third best wine in all of Pomerol, just behind Vieux Chateau Certan and Petrus.
+By 1900, Chateau L’Evangile was widely considered the third-best wine in all of Pomerol, just behind Vieux Chateau Certan and Petrus.
 That was high praise indeed.
-To keep up with the increased demand, Jean Paul Chaperon also succeeded in adding additional vineyards to Chateau L’Evangile, increasing the size of the property.
+To keep up with the increased demand, Jean-Paul Chaperon also succeeded in adding additional vineyard land to Chateau L’Evangile, increasing the size of the property.

 Chateau L’Evangile was well established by the start of the 19th century.
 In fact, the original vineyards of Chateau L’Evangile at that time, are really not that much different than what it is today.
 For all intents and purposes, things didn’t really change all that much in 200 years, with the exception of a large parcel of new land acquired in 2012.

-In 1903, after the owner Jean Paul Chaperon passed away, his family continued to manage Chateau L’Evangile.
+In 1903, after the owner Jean-Paul Chaperon passed away, his family continued to manage Chateau L’Evangile.
 L’Evangile, like many Pomerol estates, suffered intense damage to their vineyards from the devastating 1956 frost.
 It’s amazing when you consider the quality produced at L’Evangile in the 1959 and 1961 vintages, which were in large part, produced from very young vines.